-So… the suco packs one Action such a box and that box is than put into the other action… we could also say that the action becomes “askable”.
+So… the suco packs one action into such a box and that box is then put into the other action… we could also say that the action becomes “askable”.
 Let’s maybe do examples.
-Our 2 actions are those:
+Our two actions are:

 - I drank a beer.

 And now we’ll connect those using the conjunction and and the suco because.

 - I drank a beer and I ate a pizza.